Achievable logoAchievable logo

 • Overall exposures

-Underwriters also review loss ratios, which help with future analysis.
+Underwriters also review loss ratios, which help with future analysis and rate adjustments.

-Underwriting involves a legal form of discrimination based on risk profiles.
-Insurers separate applicants into higher-risk (substandard) and lower-risk (preferred) categories to set premiums and to encourage risk-reducing behavior.
+Underwriting is a legal form of discrimination based on risk profiles.
+Insurers separate applicants into high-risk (substandard) and low-risk (preferred) categories to set premiums and encourage safer behavior.

-Discrimination based on statistical evidence can be acceptable in underwriting.
-However, underwriting decisions must not be based on unfair discrimination.
-Unfair discrimination targets protected classes, such as race, national origin, sex, or religion.
+Discrimination based on statistical evidence can be acceptable in underwriting, but insurers must not make decisions based on unfair discrimination.
+Unfair discrimination targets protected classes such as race, national origin, sex, or religion.

 How do underwriters decide whether an applicant is standard, substandard, preferred, or uninsurable?
 They rely on several information sources, including the following.